 Indian stamp duty is document-driven: a sale deed pays the headline rate, but a within-family settlement is capped at ₹40,000 stamp + ₹10,000 registration regardless of property value.
 The TNREGINET schedule lists 18 categories of document; this calculator covers the 15 commonly used for property-acquisition workflows.
 Pick the right document type before computing — applying the sale-deed rate to a within-family settlement would overstate duty by an order of magnitude on a typical urban property.

 When you buy an apartment, flat, villa, or row house DIRECT from the builder in Tamil Nadu, the registrar charges stamp duty on the composite sale value (UDS land + construction together — not the guideline value of UDS in isolation), at a slab-tiered rate: 4% up to ₹50 Lakhs, 5% from ₹50 Lakhs to ₹3 Crores, and 7% above ₹3 Crores.
 Registration fee is a flat 2% across all slabs.
-On a ₹75 lakh first-sale apartment that means ₹3.75 lakh stamp + ₹1.5 lakh registration = ₹5.25 lakh — a ₹1.5 lakh saving versus the standard 7% rate.
+On a ₹75 lakh first-sale apartment that means ₹3.75 lakh stamp + ₹1.5 lakh registration = ₹5.25 lakh — a ₹1.5 lakh saving versus the standard-conveyance 7% line TNREGINET displays under “Stamp Duty” (5% stamp duty + 2% transfer duty).

 The reduced first-sale stamp-duty rates apply to four residential property categories: apartments (individual units in multi-storey buildings), flats (self-contained units in residential complexes), villas (independent houses inside gated communities), and row houses (attached houses sharing common walls).
 The unit must be a constructed residence — vacant plots and raw land never qualify, even when sold by a developer.
 Commercial, industrial, and mixed-use spaces also fall outside this concession.

-To qualify for the reduced rates the transaction must satisfy five conditions: (1) the property is a residential unit per the categories above; (2) it is the FIRST sale by the builder or developer — resales of the same unit pay the standard 7%; (3) the buyer purchases directly from the builder (resellers and intermediaries break eligibility); (4) the property has the necessary approvals and completion certificate; (5) registration happens within the prescribed time limit.
+To qualify for the reduced rates the transaction must satisfy five conditions: (1) the property is a residential unit per the categories above; (2) it is the FIRST sale by the builder or developer — resales use the standard-conveyance schedule; (3) the buyer purchases directly from the builder (resellers and intermediaries break eligibility); (4) the property has the necessary approvals and completion certificate; (5) registration happens within the prescribed time limit.
 Tripartite arrangements involving the builder, the buyer, and a bank (typical for home loans) preserve eligibility.
 NRIs can avail the concession on the same terms as residents.

 A few details routinely catch buyers: the reduced rate covers stamp duty only — registration fee, GST on under-construction units, builder GST input-credit pass-through, and society/maintenance deposits are separate line items.
-Resale of a first-sale apartment a few years later attracts the standard 7% — the concession is one-time and does not transfer with the property.
+A later resale uses the standard-conveyance schedule; the first-sale concession does not transfer with the property.
 Registration must happen at the Sub-Registrar office having jurisdiction over the property; both buyer and seller (or their authorised representatives) must be present.
 For NRIs and tripartite-loan buyers, get the SRO to confirm eligibility on the draft sale deed before paying duty.

 Source: TNREGINET Duty and Fees schedule (tnreginet.gov.in).
 Within-family transfers and first-sale residential units are charged at lower, capped, or slab-tiered rates — see the questions below.